Visa Options for Studying in New Zealand – Students Visa

 • Fees for arts or social sciences range from NZ$20,000 a year.

-• Courses in science and engineering can cost from NZ$25,000 per year.
+• Courses in science and engineering can cost between NZ$25,000 and NZ$30,000 per year.

 • Dentistry and medicine tend to be the most expensive degrees – NZ$75,000 per year.

-Limitations of Students Visa
+Limitations of a Student’s Visa

 • Individuals will have to secure an IELTS overall band score of 5.5, 46 in TOEFL and 42 in PTE-Academic